-Ancestor: an organism from which others have evolved; in humans, a person from whom we descended, who lived at least several generations ago.
+Ancestor: an organism from which others have evolved.
+In humans, a relative from whom one is descended, who lived at least several generations ago.

 Naturalist: an expert in or student of natural history or life sciences.

 In 1859, Charles Darwin published a book called On the Origin of Species that completely changed our understanding of how biodiversity arises.

 Charles Darwin was born on February 12, 1809, in Shrewsbury, England, into a family of thinkers.
 Darwin’s grandfather, Erasmus Darwin, had been a naturalist.
 He published a two-volume book called Zoonomia.
 In Zoonomia, Erasmus suggested that all life on Earth could have come from a single source.
 He also said that animals could change because “the strongest and most active animals” would have the most offspring, which would shift the traits of their species over time.
 Though Erasmus died before Charles was born, Charles Darwin would follow in his grandfather’s footsteps.
 Erasmus’s ideas influenced his grandson’s own thinking about the natural world.

 Darwin’s voyage on HMS Beagle was a huge turning point for him.
 During his time on a five-year trip around the world (1831–1836), Darwin, employed as the ship’s naturalist, made copious notes about the animals and plants he encountered.
 He collected specimens to send back to England.
 While in the Galápagos Islands, he noticed that on each island, tortoises had slightly different shell shapes and finches had different beak and body sizes.
 By the time he returned to England, Darwin’s head was full of new ideas.
 Less than a year after arriving home, Darwin drew this famous sketch in one of his notebooks.
 A more formal version of this evolutionary tree appears in On the Origin of Species and is used to illustrate the key ideas of Darwin’s theory of “descent with modification.”